iterative/dvc.org/content/docs/user-guide/troubleshooting.md

 ## Unable to acquire lock {#lock-issue}

-You may encounter error message saying `Unable to acquire lock` if you have another DVC process running in the project.
+You may encounter an error message saying `Unable to acquire lock` if you have another DVC process running in the project.
 If that is not the case, it usually means that DVC was terminated abruptly and manually removing lockfile `.dvc/tmp/lock` should resolve the issue.
 If the issue still persists then it